function61/passitron/README.md

 --------

 - No cloud
-- Physical acknowledgement to expose a password by pressing a button on a U2F key (YubiKey for example)
+- Physical acknowledgement to expose a password by pressing a button on a U2F key (YubiKey for example), so a hacker would need local, physical, access to steal your secrets.
 - Supported secrets:
 	* Passwords
 	* OTP tokens (Google Authenticator)